wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 16. Administration Screen, Showing Choice of Initial Search Screens.

 == Changelog ==
+= 3.0.12 =
+* May 16, 2013
+* Cleaned up some code to reduce notes and warnings.

 = 3.0.11 =
 * May 13, 2013
 * Reduced the number of times that the marker redraw is called in the standard [[bmlt]] shortcode handler.